OSR Festival at Genève-Plage

 3 magical evenings to see out the summer!

 George Gershwin grew up at the turn of the last century in the working-class areas of New York, surrounded by a culture permeated by chanson, ragtime and blues.
-The version of Rhapsody in Blue performed by the OSR for the festival at Genève-Plage is the 1924 Jazz version, as opposed to the version traditionally performed by symphony orchestras, which was created a few years later.
+The version of Rhapsody in Blue performed by the OSR for the festival at Genève-Plage is the version traditionally performed by symphony orchestras, which was created a few years later than the 1924 Jazz version.

 Philippe Béran, conductor